-Auditee Comments Ref to OIG Evaluation improper conclusion, (2) the evidence has significant limitations . . . or (3) the evidence does not provide an adequate basis for . . . supporting the findings and conclusions With this in mind, there is no basis to support the GSFA Draft Report's conclusion that the 75 loans reviewed may be legitimately extrapolated to the remaining group of 233 loans falling within the scope of OIG's review.
-There is also no basis to support the DPA Draft Report's conclusion that 90 loans reviewed may be legitimately extrapolated to the remaining Comment 14 674 loans falling within the scope of OIG's review.
+improper conclusion, (2) the evidence has significant limitations . . . or (3) the evidence does not provide an adequate basis for . . . supporting the findings and conclusions.
+104

+With this in mind, there is no basis to support the GSFA Draft Report's conclusion that the 75 loans reviewed may be legitimately extrapolated to the remaining group of 233 loans falling within the scope of OIG's review.
+There is also no basis to support the DPA Draft Report's conclusion that 90 loans reviewed may be legitimately extrapolated to the remaining 674 loans falling within the scope of OIG's review.
 For example, the conclusion that all of the remaining 233 loans must also contain ineligible gift funds, solely because they include DPA from Golden State is based on insufficient evidence.
 Indeed, this "sampling" to arrive at liability determinations fundamentally changes the nature of the indemnification aspect of FHA program.
-Specifically, HUD has long relied on post-endorsement technical review (PETR), as opposed to statistical sampling, in requesting indemnification.105 This process focuses on a per-loan system instead of broad-stroke sampling.
+Specifically, HUD has long relied on post-endorsement technical review (PETR), as opposed to statistical sampling, in requesting indemnification.
+105 This process focuses on a per-loan system instead of broad-stroke sampling.
 If OIG believes HUD should demand any indemnification, such request should be based on the PETR methodology and not statistical sampling.
-In 2013, HUD, acknowledging that statistical sampling and extrapolation was not the accepted practice, sought comments on whether it should implement that methodology in its audits.106 In that notice, HUD stated that "Jalpy changes initiated as a result of this solicitation will be prospective only 405.
-To the extent OIG is abandonue loandlevel review and requests for indemnification in only ^{dot}.
-To the extent OIG is abandoning loan-level review and requests for indemnification in favor of sampling extrapolation, this is a direct repudiation of well-settled methodology and a retroactive change in the review process.
-Similarly, the Draft Reports wrongly conclude that the Company violates FHA's requirements to charge "reasonable and customary" fees for which OIG is recommending reimbursement, without regard to the evidence that many other lenders and IIFAs charge identical fees.
-OIG's determination states that "Jufireasonable costs exceed the costs that would be incurred by a prudent person in conducting a competitive business."408 However, OIG failed Comment 3 to disclose the foundation of its determination, nor does it disclose any market research that was conducted to determine whether these fees are prevalent in the marketplace-customary-or whether the amounts charged were similar to those charged by other lenders-reasonable.
-Equally concerning is OIG's failure to even mention-let alone explain its departure Comment 4 from-HUD's contrary position in accordance with the GAS.
-The GAS require that: Criteria represent the regulations, standards, specific requirements, expected performance, defined business practices, and benchmarks against which performance is compared or evaluated. . . .
-Criteria provide a context for evaluating evidence and understanding the findings, conclusions, and recommendations 104 Id. § 6.71(b.).
-107 See HUD Handbook 4155.2(C); HUD Mortgagee Letter 2013-12 at 10; 24 C.F.R. § 203.55.
+In 2013, HUD, acknowledging that statistical sampling and extrapolation was not the accepted practice, sought comments on whether it should implement that methodology in its audits.
+106 In that notice, HUD stated that "[a]ny changes initiated as a result of this solicitation will be prospective only.
+107 To the extent OIG is abandoning loan-level review and requests for indemnification in favor of sampling extrapolation, this is a direct repudiation of well-settled methodology and a retroactive change in the review process.

+Similarly, the Draft Reports wrongly conclude that the Company violates FHA's requirements to charge "reasonable and customary" fees for which OIG is recommending reimbursement, without regard to the evidence that many other lenders and HFAs charge identical fees.
+OIG's determination states that "Julnreasonable costs exceed the costs that would be incurred by a prudent person in conducting a competitive business."
+However, OIG failed to disclose the foundation of its determination, nor does it disclose any market research that was conducted to determine whether these fees are prevalent in the marketplace-customary-or whether the amounts charged were similar to those charged by other lenders-reasonable.

+Equally concerning is OIG's failure to even mention-let alone explain its departure from-HUD's contrary position in accordance with the GAS.
+The GAS require that:

+Criteria represent the . . . regulations, . . . standards, specific requirements, expected performance, defined business practices, and benchmarks against which performance is compared or evaluated. . .
+Criteria provide a context for evaluating evidence and understanding the findings, conclusions, and recommendations

+104 Id. § 6.71(b.)

+105 See HUD Handbook 4155.2(C); HUD Mortgagee Letter 2013-12 at 10; 24 C.F.R. § 203.55.

 106 78 Fed.
 Reg.
 41,075 (July 9, 2013).

-167 Id.
-198 GSFA Draft Report, Appendix A, at 14; DPA Draft Report, Appendix A. at 13.
-29
+108 GSFA Draft Report, Appendix A, at 14; DPA Draft Report, Appendix A, at 13.